Velodata/WebDev-JavaScript-Week01-Session02/README.md

 ## 📌 JavaScript Line Length and Line Breaks

 -   For best readability, programmers often like to avoid code lines longer than 80 characters.
+    Although with large modern screens nowadays the need to do this is less common.
 -   If a JavaScript statement does not fit on one line, the best place to break it is after an operator:

     For example:

     ```js
     document.getElementById("demo").innerHTML =
     "Hello Dolly!";